 Don’t hesitate to contact me via the contact page of this website or via email at email@example.com

-You can always visit me in my workshop in Oss (the Netherlands), in between ‘s-Hertogenbosch and Nijmegen (by appointment only).
+You can always visit me in my workshop in Boxtel, the Netherlands (by appointment only)

-As saxophone repairman I take complete responsibility for your beloved instrument.
+As a saxophone repairman I take complete responsibility for your beloved instrument.
 I care about doing things the right way, and fixing things so they do not need to be fixed again.
-When I overhaul your saxophone, your horn will be as Mr. Sax intended it to be, and you will experience what it is like to have a horn that wants to make music.
+When I overhaul your saxophone, your horn will be 100%, and you will experience what it is like to have a horn that wants to make music.

-I do not compete on price.
-I compete with the longevity of my padwork, on the depth of my understanding of the mechanics and acoustics of the instrument.
-I compete with my honesty and openness, with the knowledge I freely share with you throughout the process of overhauling your horn.
-I compete with the fact that I take however much time it needs and expend however much effort it takes to make your horn the best it has ever been.
-I compete on the fact that I do everything myself, and that my hands are the only hands on your horn from start to finish.
+The longevity of the padwork, on the depth of my understanding of the mechanics and acoustics of the instrument are most important to me.
+With honesty and openness, I freely share the knowledge with you throughout the process of overhauling your horn.
+I take however much time it needs and expend however much effort it takes to make your horn the best it has ever been.
+I do everything myself, and my hands are the only hands on your horn from start to finish.

 My overhauls typically represent between 24 and 32 hours of labor- not including many hours of playtesting.
 There are no shortcuts when you want it done right, when you want things fixed that have been overlooked not only from previous repairmen but from the factory itself.